20627 - MARKETING AND CRM IN THE ARTS

 Class-group lessons delivered on campus

+In times of decreased demand, the ability to segment, personalize and deliver outstanding customer service is even more critical.
+The proof is in the numbers.
+Personalizing guest interactions via Customer Relationship Management (CRM) solutions is shown to improve overall conversion rates by 50% through marketing automation (eMarketer), increase email conversion rates (Campaign Monitor), and improve email click rates by 41% (Experian).
+These eye-opening numbers alone should provide perspective on the value of a CRM solution.
+And in times of crisis, such as the current COVID-19 pandemic, a CRM’s ability to help you intelligently engage guests makes it a near necessity.
 The course aims at addressing the management of the interactions and relationships between firms operating in artistic contexts and customers (visitors/audience).
 This topic is addressed by paying attention to the particular features of the artistic and cultural marketing: since even these industries are involved in the typical economic evolutions of the business world, the managerial practices of interactions and relations with the market must be taken into account and rethought.
 The course aims at developing the professional competencies that are needed to manage the moment of interactions and relationships with the customer base.
-In particular, the goals of the course are the following: - To discuss the evolution of the market and the necessary evolution of the marketing strategies and policies in the arts. - To propose models and tools to manage customers’ relationships in the hedonic context. - To support the student in the definition of a marketing plan for cultural institutions operating in the market.

 During the course we address the following contents: